orkes-io/docs/docs/reference-docs/operators/wait.md

 <br/>
 <br/>

-1. Add task type `Wait`
+1. Add task type `Wait`.
-2. Select the type of wait and its configuration
+2. Select the type of wait and its configuration.

 </div>
 <div className="col">